 Hasan Minaj in his episode on Cricket Corruption on Patriot Act unfolds this in an excellent manner with best humour.
-He explains how Indians have taken a sport form their colonizers and colonised the same sport by stopping it to reach other nations.
+He explains how Indians have taken a sport from their colonizers and colonised the same sport by stopping it to reach other nations.

 In 2017, India commanded 70% of the global revenue generated in cricket and earned 1 billion dollars through sponsorship and all this is because of IPL.

-He made cricket more exciting by establishing short matches, short time periods, short seasons and paid world’s best cricketers to come to India and play.
+He made cricket more exciting by establishing short matches, short time periods, short seasons and paid the world’s best cricketers to come to India and play.